uthrakrishnan/HTTPQuestions/README.md

 * Describe what DNS is.
 * In the terminal, type `man curl`.
 Look at the man page for curl.
 What do the following flags do? `-v`, `-X`.
 (Hint: to search for a string, type `/` then the text you want, then enter.
 To quit the man page, type `q`).
 * What is TCP/IP?
 How does it interact with HTTP?
-* Does HTTP break the that is being sent into small packets?
+* Does HTTP break the data that is being sent into small packets?
 If not, what protocol is responsible for it?